What does HIPAA stand for?

 12. Photocopy authorization yes/no

-Mental Health and Psychotherapy Notes Mental Health and psychotherapy notes are treated differently from other protected health information.
+Mental Health and psychotherapy notes are treated differently from other protected health information.
 There are stricter requirements for the disclosure of mental health records or psychotherapy notes.
 In order for information to be considered psychotherapy notes, the notes must be separated from the rest of the individual's medical record.
 Generally, this type of protected health information can be disclosed only with a specific authorization.
-Each covered entity usually has an authorization specific to their facility for the release of mental health records.
+Each covered entity usually has an authorization specific to their facility for the release of mental health records. |

-Are Subpoenas Accepted for the Release of Information?
 Yes.
 Subpoenas are accepted for the release of information.
 A provider may request that a signed authorization be provided instead of a subpoena; however, it has been confirmed with the Office of Civil Rights that as long as the provider can be given reasonable and satisfactory assurance that the patient had the opportunity to object to the service of the subpoena then records may be produced.
-LSI has made adjustments to its subpoena correspondence to include language noting that the Certificate Prerequisite and Notice of Intent are attached to provide the required satisfactory assurance for each subpoena served upon a covered entity.
+LSI has made adjustments to its subpoena correspondence to include language noting that the Certificate Prerequisite and Notice of Intent are attached to provide the required satisfactory assurance for each subpoena served upon a covered entity. |